-This annual event is organized by graduate students under the supervision of Dr. Donna Marie McCafferty to provide a forum to showcase their research and to acquire experience in scientific presentation.
-Abstracts are selected for oral or poster presentation by a student committee with faculty input.
-Faculty members act as judges for best oral and poster presentations.
+This annual event is organized by graduate students under the supervision of the Snyder Education Committee to provide a forum to showcase their research and to acquire experience in scientific presentation.
+Abstracts are selected for oral or poster presentation by a student committee with faculty input, and faculty members participate as judges for best presentations.

 The goal of this event is to celebrate the research of trainees within the Snyder Institute.
-The Beverley Phillips Awards for Research Excellence will be awarded for the best oral presentation and poster presentations.
+The Beverley Phillips Award for Research Excellence is awarded for the best oral and poster presentations.

 Professional Development Day

-This annual event is held off-site by the Institute to provide professional development for trainees with regard to career options (both academic and non-academic), resume development, presentation skills, interviewing skills etc. Topics are driven by student interests/requests through a student committee.
+This annual event is held offsite by the Snyder Institute to provide professional development for trainees with regard to career exploration (both academic and non-academic), resumé development and job interview practice, presentation skill development, and more.
+Topics are driven by student interests/requests through a student committee.

 This annual event is organized by the Snyder Education Committee to the showcase the research achievements of our undergraduate summer students.
 Students provide an abstract to present an oral presentation of their research discoveries conducted over the summer.
 Trainees and faculty participate as judges for the best oral presentation.